Xelosaurus/Congressional_App_Code/README.md

-# plantastic_app
+# ThymeWise

-A new Flutter project.
+A cute and aesthetic app that allows users to track and take care of their plants.

 ## Getting Started